Pseudo-turbulence in two-dimensional buoyancy driven bubbly flows: a DNS study: Abstract

 \section{Abstract}

-We present a direct numerical simulation (DNS) study of buoyancy driven bubbly flows in two and three dimensions.
-We employ front-tracking as well as volume of fluid (VOF) method to track the bubble interface.
-To investigate spectral properties, we derive the scale-by-scale energy budget equation.
-We show that the Reynolds number ($\Rey$) controls different scaling regimes in the energy spectrum.
-Most intriguingly, for high Reynolds numbers, we find the presence of an inverse energy cascade in two-dimension and a forward energy-cascade in three-dimension.
-Our study indicates that the density ratio of the bubble with the ambient fluid or the presence of coalescence between the bubbles does not alter the scaling behavior.
+{ We present a direct numerical simulation (DNS) study of buoyancy driven bubbly flows in two-dimensions.
+We employ volume of fluid (VOF) method to track the bubble interface.
+To investigate spectral properties of the flow, we derive the scale-by-scale energy budget equation.
+We show that the Galilei number ($\Ga$) controls different scaling regimes in the energy spectrum.
+For high Galilei numbers, we find the presence of an inverse energy cascade.
+Our study indicates that the density ratio of the bubble with the ambient fluid or the presence of coalescence between the bubbles does not alter the scaling behaviour.}

-Bubble laden flow appears in a variety of natural \cite{clift1978,gonnermann2007fluid} and industrial \cite{deckwer} processes.
-Presence of bubbles dramatically alters the transport properties of a flow \cite{RBLuca,cecc10}.
-A single bubble of diameter $d$, because of buoyancy, rises under gravity.
-Its trajectory and the wake flow depend on the density and viscosity contrast with the ambient fluid, and the surface tension \cite{clift1978, bha81,kel97,wang2014experimental,tri15,fil15}.
-A suspension of such bubbles at moderate volume fractions generates complex spatiotemporal flow patterns that are often referred to as pseudo-turbulence or bubble-induced agitation \cite{riss18}.

-Experiments have made significant progress in characterizing velocity fluctuations of the fluid phase in pseudo-turbulence.
-A key observation, irrespective of spatial dimension or the experimental setup, is the robust power-law scaling in the energy spectrum with an exponent of $-3$ either in frequency $f$ or the wave-number $k$ space \cite{martinez_2010,risso_legendre_2010,mendez,risso_billet_2014}.
-The scaling range, however, remains controversial.
-Ref.~\cite{risso_legendre_2010} investigated turbulence in the wake of a bubble swarm and found the $k^{-3}$ scaling for length scales larger than the bubble diameter $d$ (i.e., $k<2\pi/d$) whereas, Refs.~\cite{martinez_2010,vivek_2016} observed this scaling for scales smaller than $d$ in a steady state bubble suspension.
-In a Hele-Shaw setup, Ref. \cite{risso_billet_2014} investigated pseudo-turbulence in a quasi-two-dimensional (2D) flow and observed the $k^{-3}$ scaling between $2\pi/(5d) < k < 2\pi/d$.

-Fully resolved numerical simulations of three-dimensional (3D) bubbly flows for a range of Reynolds number \cite{roghair,bunner_tryg_2002} found the $k^{-3}$ scaling for length scales smaller than $d$ ($k>2\pi/d$) and attributed it to the bubble-wake formation.
-In two-dimensions (2D), and for low Reynolds number $\Rey=5.6$, Ref.~\cite{Tryg1996} suggested presence of a dual cascade similar to 2D homogeneous, isotropic turbulence.

-Two mechanisms proposed to explain the observed scaling behavior in experiments are $(i)$ superposition of velocity fluctuations generated in the vicinity of the bubbles \cite{rissou_2011}, and $(ii)$ at high $\Rey$, the instabilities in the flow through bubble swarm \cite{mudde_rev_2005,riss18}.
-In an experiment or a simulation, it is difficult to disentangle these two mechanisms.

-In classical turbulence, a constant flux of energy is maintained between the injection and dissipation scales \cite{frisch,per09,boffetta}.
-In pseudo-turbulence, on the other hand, it is not clear how the energy injected because of buoyancy is transferred between different scales.
-In particular, the following key questions remain unanswered: $(i)$ What are the energy budget and the dominant balances? $(ii)$ Is there an energy cascade (a non-zero energy flux)? $(iii)$ Does the pseudo-turbulence spectrum depend on the Reynolds number ($\Rey$)?